A flashcards webapp

 One of the more interesting parts is the AI-powered content generation system.
 It uses OpenAI’s models with some careful prompt engineering to generate flashcards, explanations, and even emojis for topics.
 To keep costs reasonable while maintaining quality, I implemented a two-tier approach:

-- For flashcard generation, it uses a more capable model (gpt-4o) with comprehensive validation and duplicate detection
+• For flashcard generation, it uses a more capable model (gpt-4o) with comprehensive validation and smart duplicate detection using multiple techniques:

 The explanation system was particularly fun to implement - it not only explains why the correct answer is right but also why the incorrect options are wrong.
 This helps create a more complete learning experience.